Easy Watermelon Detox Water Recipe

 Do you want to detox your system and lose weight?
 If so, you should try this delicious and refreshing watermelon detox water.

 Watermelon is a natural diuretic, which means it helps the system flush out toxins and waste.
 It is also a good source of antioxidants, which help to protect you against free radicals.
-And it is high in vitamin C, which helps to boost the immune system.
+It is high in vitamin C, which helps to boost the immune system.

-So, by drinking detox water with watermelon, you get all the benefits of watermelon and detoxing.
+So, drinking detox water with watermelon gives you all the benefits of watermelon and detoxing.
 It is a great way to cleanse and rejuvenate your system.

 Nutrients Found in Watermelon